polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/build-custom-pallet/pallet-unit-testing.md

 You have learned how to create a custom pallet in the [Build the Pallet](/tutorials/polkadot-sdk/parachains/build-custom-pallet/){target=\_blank} tutorial; now you will see how to test the pallet to ensure that it works as expected.
 As stated in the [Pallet Testing](/develop/parachains/customize-parachain/pallet-testing/){target=\_blank} article, unit testing is crucial for ensuring the reliability and correctness of pallets in Polkadot SDK-based blockchains.
 Comprehensive testing helps validate pallet functionality, prevent potential bugs, and maintain the integrity of your blockchain logic.

-This tutorial will guide you through creating a unit testing suite for a custom pallet built in the previous tutorial, covering essential testing aspects and steps.
+This tutorial will guide you through creating a unit testing suite for a custom pallet built in the [previous tutorial](/tutorials/polkadot-sdk/parachains/build-custom-pallet/){target=\_blank}, covering essential testing aspects and steps.

 ## Prerequisites